Student loan wage garnishment: What you need to know

 How to stop student loan wage garnishment

 You have rights around wage garnishment when it comes to federal student loans.
-For example, you have the right to be sent a notice from the U.S. Department of Education that explains its plans to garnish your wages in 30 days, as well as the information regarding your debts.
+For example, you have the right to be sent a notice from the U.S. Department of Education explaining its plans to garnish your wages in 30 days.
 You also have the right to see records relating to your student loan debt.

-Additionally, there are plenty of steps you can take to avoid wage garnishment on defaulted student loans.
+Additionally, you can take steps to avoid wage garnishment on defaulted student loans.

 Enter into a voluntary repayment agreement

-Entering into a voluntary repayment agreement is the first step you should take to get back on track and to eventually get your federal student loans out of default.
+Entering into a voluntary repayment agreement is the first step to getting back on track and getting your federal student loans out of default.
 Eventually, though, you could also consider loan rehabilitation or loan consolidation.

 With loan rehabilitation, you are asked to sign an agreement to make nine on-time monthly payments based on your income over a period of 10 consecutive months.